shtnsl/math-sdk/docs/overview_section/state_overview.md

 - Reelsets

-These **global `GameState` attributes** remain consistent across all games, modes, and simulations.
+These **global `GameState` attributes** remain consistent across all game modes, and simulations.
 When a simulation runs, `run_spin()` creates a sub-instance of the **General GameState**, allowing modifications to game data through the `self` object.
 The central idea is that the **GameState** represents the current state of the simulation.
 And components within this state are modified directly.
 This reduces the need to be passing objects back and forth between functions when writing game logic.

 At a high-level, the structure of the engine is shown:
 ![below](../engine_flowchart.png)

 There is a super-class containing essentially all core functionality.
-When setting up a custom game, these events will extend (or override) the core functionality as per Python's MRO.
+When setting up a custom game, these events will extend (or override) the core functionality as per Python's Method Resolution Order (MRO).
 This `GameState` class is then used to keep track of simulation details.
 Once complete, all relevant output files are generated sequentially for each BetMode.
 Finally these outputs can be used for optimization before being uploaded/published to the Admin Control Panel (ACP).

 ## Class Inheritance